 More about A Course in Miracles

-Helen Schucman purposefully asked not to be recognized as the writer asserting the book was presented to her, word for word through inner dictation from Jesus Christ.
+Helen Schucman purposefully asked not to be recognized as the writer asserting the book was presented to her, word for word, through inner dictation from Jesus Christ.

-According to the ACIM homepage, the answer can be found by “understanding the Course’s use of symbols” noting that these symbols “include “persons” such as Jesus, the Holy Spirit, as well as images, words, and the Course itself.”
+According to the ACIM homepage, the answer can be found by “understanding the Course’s use of symbols,” noting that these symbols include “persons” such as Jesus and “the Holy Spirit, as well as images, words, and the Course itself.”

-The Course suggests that the book, like all acts, is a product of love reminding readers “As long as you have the illusion that you are an individual, you will experience Jesus as an individual, too.”
+The Course suggests that the book, like all acts, is a product of love reminding readers, “As long as you have the illusion that you are an individual, you will experience Jesus as an individual, too.”

-Learning is a miracle and these A Course in Miracles quotes teach that “Miracles occur naturally as expressions of love.
+Learning is a miracle, and these A Course in Miracles quotes teach that “Miracles occur naturally as expressions of love.
 The real miracle is the love that inspires them.
 In this sense, everything that comes from love is a miracle.”